Solicitors Specialising In Extending Leases on Crossover Flats

 Since these kind of crossover lease properties often have just two owners, there is a real possibility of dispute – and deadlock if the two can’t come to an agreement.

-That’s why many Tyneside leases contain clauses for any such disputes to be dealt with by an independent third party – often an arbitrator appointed by either the Presidents of the Law Society, the Royal Institution of Chartered Surveyors, or the Institute of Chartered Accountants.
+That’s why many Tyneside leases contain clauses for any such disputes to be decided by an independent third party – often an arbitrator appointed by either the Presidents of the Law Society, the Royal Institution of Chartered Surveyors, or the Institute of Chartered Accountants.

 What happens when one of the flats are sold?